mixmash11/docker-coursework/section 3/section 3-24 assignment.md

 - use the -e (environment option) for myqsl to pass in MYSQL_RANDOM_ROOT_PASSWORD=yes
   - to view password:
-    - db container logs db
+    - docker container logs db
     - look for line with GENERATED ROOT PASSWORD

 ## Solution